 Single Family Real Estate Loans - Single family residential mortgage loans represent loans to consumers for the purchase or refinance of a residence.
 These loans are generally financed up to 30 years, and in most cases, are extended to borrowers to finance their primary residence.
 Real estate market values at the time of origination directly affect the amount of credit extended, and in the event of default, subsequent changes in these values may impact the severity of losses.
 Additionally, commercial loans may be categorized as Single Family Residential if the loan is secured by a mortgage on a home.
-These loans are underwritten as described in Commercial and Agricultural Loans above and have terms such as interest rates and maturities as a standard Commercial Loan.
+Commercial loans categorized as Single Family Residential are underwritten as described in Commercial and Agricultural Loans section above and have terms such as interest rates and maturities as a standard Commercial Loan.